Bald River Falls was certainly one of the easiest waterfalls we’ve visited in the Southern Appalachians.

 The most straightforward way to view this waterfall was from the road bridge where we used the railing on the bridge to act as a tripod (sure I guess we were too lazy to bring out the tripod).
 In fact this bridge was loaded with people and passing car traffic had no choice but to go slow when passing by.
 I also saw a couple of folks scramble down to the river for a quieter photography experience.

-There was also a trail climbing towards the top of the cascade and possibly continuing further.
-We saw a few people go up there, but Julie and I decided not to join them so we can only speculate on the parts of that trail beyond what we could see from the bridge.
+There was also a trail climbing towards the top of the cascade and possible continue further.
+We only saw people go up there, but Julie and I decided not to join them so we can only speculate on the parts of that trail beyond what we could see from the bridge.

 Bald River Falls is on the Tellico River and is east of the town of Tellico Plains.
 The town was said to be the base for the Babcock Lumber Company, and the narrow River Rd leading to the falls was said to be the same logging railroad and road that was used to log the forest here and supply the lumber.
 These days, this route seemed to be pretty popular with bikers in addition to conventional weekenders on conventional cars, RVs, or SUVs.